oscar-rt/GenAlgorithm/README.md

 Added diversity to boost the algorithm's ability to find alternate routes, rather than getting stuck at a value for ever

+ver 1.01
+Parents are carried over into next generations, can be removed easily